LambertOSU/buffon/README.md

 # Buffon's Needle

-A collection of simulations of the Buffon's Needle problem.
+A collection of Monte Carlo simulations of the Buffon's Needle problem.

 1. <b>buffon_with_loops.py</b>